Latest News

 Ukraine confirmed that it had hit a gas station in the Orenburg area, located 1,700 km (1,060 mi) east of Russia's border with Ukraine.
 It also confirmed hitting an oil refinery, in the Samara Region.

-Since August, Kyiv's attacks on Russian refineries have increased in an effort to disrupt fuel supply and to deprive Moscow funding.
+Since August, Kyiv's attacks on Russian refineries have increased in an effort to disrupt fuel supply and deprive Moscow funding.

-According to two anonymous sources, the output at Karachaganak was between 25,000-28,500 metric tons on Monday, down from its usual 35,000-35,000 metric tons.
+According to two anonymous sources, the output at Karachaganak was between 25,000 and 28,000 tons on Monday, compared to its usual 35,000-35,000 tons.

 The field is operated in a consortium that includes U.S. energy giant Chevron (18%), and European energy companies Shell (29.25%).